simple10/nodestack/README.md

 ### Non-features

-* ORM/ActiveRecord - add your ORM of choice as needed
+* ORM - add your ORM of choice as needed
 * Pretty much anything else not explicitly mentioned in features

 The goal of NodeStack is to be as minimal as possible to reduce the clutter and learning